 Do not miss the opportunity to contemplate these artistic expressions while you drink one of the exquisite cocktails they prepare.
 The Wasabi Martini It will leave you speechless.

 Visiting La Gaia for the first time becomes a unique experience worth sharing.
-It has a tasting menu for 80 euros (separate drink) or 120 euros with pairing with which you can learn part of the magic of your kitchen.
+It has two tasting menus: one for 70 euros and the other for 90 (both with pairing option), in addition to the a la carte option.

-A dinner at La Gaia always turns into a fabulous evening that we advise you to live, at least once in a lifetime.
+A dinner at La Gaia by Óscar Molina always becomes a fabulous evening that we advise you to live at least once in your life.

 The stripe ravioli with marinated razors, mashed burnt eggplant and tsume foam is simply spectacular.
 For dessert try the Santa Inés.
 A candy made with caramel mou carob and accompanied by ice cream with Ibiza herbs and mint gel

-The kitchen opens from 20 hours to 2 at dawn.
+The kitchen opens from 20 to 23 hours.

 How to get there